leroykayanda/terraform-aws-ecsModule/README.md

 This module is used to set up an AWS ECS fargate cluster.
+It sets up an ECS cluster with 1 service.

     module "ecsModule" {
     source  = "app.terraform.io/credrails/ecsModule/aws"